 - do not wear scent or perfume;

-Tasting is always exciting as we taste different coffee every time (think also about new varietals such as hybrids, new coffee origins like China or new processing method like carbonic maceration or rum barrel-aged).
+Doing coffee cupping is always exciting as we taste different coffee every time (think also about new varietals such as hybrids, new coffee origins like China or new processing methods like carbonic maceration or rum barrel-aged one).

 Training our palate requires lots of time and practice but obviously the more we practice and the faster we start identifying the flavours.